yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 We have a few changes to make.
 We remove the `deriving (Show)` from the declaration of our `BinTree` type.
-And it might also be useful to make our BinTree an instance of (`Eq` and `Ord`).
-We will be able to test equality and compare trees.
+And it might also be useful to make our BinTree an instance of (`Eq` and `Ord`) so we will be able to test equality and compare trees.

 <div class="codehighlight">
 ~~~~~~ {.haskell}